MYahiatene/Sales-Taxes/README.md

 ```

-### Improvements: Add frontend testing to the project, add some integration tests for backend
+### Improvements: Add frontend testing to the project, add some integration tests for backend, add docker + docker compose for easier deployment.